ULIP- Unit Linked Insurance Plan

 *ULIP maturity proceeds remain tax-free under Section 10(10D) if the annual premium does not exceed ₹2.5 lakh for policies issued after Feb 2021; otherwise, maturity is taxable.

-How to Choose the Best ULIP Plans According to Your Goals
+Different Types of ULIP Plans According to Financial Goals

 ULIPs are classified based on their purpose and death benefit.
 Let us learn about them in detail.